markcot/pands-project/README.md

 The division of the Sepal Length by Petal Length is compared to the division of Sepal Width by Petal Width is shown in Figure 6.
 'Iris-setosa' is well defined as a separate entity, but 'Iris-virginica' and 'Iris-versicolor' are close with some overlap.
 'Iris-virginica' display is concentrated at the lower left of the plot and 'Iris-versicolor' displayed close, but slightly above and to the right.
 This comparison is inconclusive.

 #### Ratio of Sepal Length/Petal Width versus Ratio of Sepal Width/Petal Length
 The division of the Sepal Length by Petal Width is compared to the division of Sepal Width by Petal Length is shown in Figure 7.
 Similar to Figure 6 'Iris-setosa' is well defined as a separate entity, but 'Iris-virginica' and 'Iris-versicolor' are close with some overlap.
 'Iris-virginica' display is concentrated at the lower left of the plot and 'Iris-versicolor' displayed close, but slightly above and to the right.
 This comparison is inconclusive.

+#### Frequency of Sepal Length and Sepal Width
+Overlapping histograms of the various frequencies of Sepal Length and Sepal Width are indicated in Figure 8 and Figure 9.
+The frequencies of each variant for these parameters form identifiable zones, but there is some overlap of all three variants.
+These comparisons are inconclusive.

+#### Frequency of Petal Length and Petal Width
+Various frequencies of Petal Length and Petal Width are compared using overlaid histograms in Figure 10 and Figure 11.
+The frequencies of each variant for these parameters form identifiable zones.
+'Iris-setosa' is well defined as a separate entity, with 'Iris-virginica' and 'Iris-versicolor' adjacent to each other with minor overlap.
+These comparisons appears to be a good defining factor in separating the three variants.

 ### Summary of Detailed Data Analysis
-The two most accurate comparison methods assessed for these three iris variant ('setosa', 'virginica' and 'versicolor') are the comparison of 'Petal Length' related to 'Petal Width' and comparison of 'Sepal Width' to 'Petal Width' as shown in Figure 2 and Figure 4 respectively.
+The most accurate comparison methods identified for assessing for these three iris variants ('setosa', 'virginica' and 'versicolor') are the 'Petal Length', 'Petal Width', how 'Petal Length' relates to 'Petal Width' and how 'Sepal Width' relates to 'Petal Width' as shown in Figure 10, Figure 11, Figure 2 and Figure 4 respectively.

 'Iris-setosa' is easily separable linearly from the other two with the other two having some overlap of characteristics.

-This overlap between 'Iris-virginica' and 'Iris-versicolor' leads to the conclusion, of the three variant, these two variants were more than likely the variants picked from the same pasture on the same day as identified in the previous study [6].
+This overlap between 'Iris-virginica' and 'Iris-versicolor' leads to the conclusion, of the three variants, these two variants were more than likely, the variants picked from the same pasture on the same day as identified in the previous study [6].
 The overlap in characteristics between these two variants is probable due to the similar growing conditions and been measured by the same person with the same instrument.

 The known errors in the data set for sample 35 and 38 for the 'Iris-setosa' variant do not appear to have affected the results of the analysis undertaken.
 As such, these values were not corrected during this analysis.

 ## Supporting Tables and Graphics